-Figure 13 below shows the duration of nitrate/nitrite violations recorded in 2020.
-A total of 87 PWS incurred nitrate or nitrite MCL violation, 24 PWS for a duration of 1 quarter (3 months or less), 8 PWS for 2 quarters, 21 PWS for 3 quarters and 34 PWS for four quarters.
-Records show that 23 of these PWS (~26% of the PWS with nitrate/nitrite MCL violations) are currently receiving funding through a State Water Board funding program, such as the Drinking Water State Revolving Fund, to address the MCL violation.
+Figure 13 below shows the duration of nitrate violations recorded in 2021.
+A total of 96 PWSs incurred nitrate MCL violation, 36 PWSs for a duration of 1 quarter (3 months or less), 13 PWSs for 2 quarters, 13 PWSs for 3 quarters and 34 PWSs for four quarters.
+Records show that 13 of these PWSs (~14% of the PWSs with nitrate MCL violations) are currently receiving funding through a State Water Board funding program, such as the Drinking Water State Revolving Fund, to address the MCL violation.

-Figure 13 Number of PWS with nitrate or nitrite MCL violations and % of the PWS with funding projects for different durations of the violation.
+Figure 13: Number of PWSs with nitrate MCL violations and percentage of the PWSs with funding projects for different durations of the violation.

-Selenium In 2020, one PWS violated the selenium MCL of 50 ug/L. This PWS is in San Luis Obispo County.
+Selenium - In 2021, 4 PWSs incurred 8 selenium MCL (50 ug/L) violations.
+These PWSs are in Napa, San Luis Obispo, and Santa Barbara County.
 Selenium is an essential nutrient.
 However, some people who drink water containing selenium in excess of the MCL over many years may experience hair or fingernail losses, numbness in fingers or toes, circulation system problems and may have an increased risk of getting cancer.
-Sources of selenium are discharge from petroleum, glass, and metal refineries; erosion of natural deposits; discharge from mines and chemical manufacturers; runoff from livestock lots (feed additive).
+Sources of selenium are discharge from petroleum, glass, and metal refineries; erosion of natural deposits; discharge from mines and chemical manufacturers; or runoff from livestock lots (feed additive).